 If you are a member of SULF, income insurance is included in your membership.
-In order to receive this benefit you must be entitled to income-related benefits from Akademikernas a-kassa, AEA, so you need to be a member of both SULF and AEA in order to take advantage of this insurance.
+In order to receive this benefit you must be entitled to income-related benefits from a Swedish a-kassa, for example Akademikernas a-kassa.
+So you need to be a member of both SULF and Akademikernas a-kassa in order to take advantage of this insurance.

 SULF income insurance is one of the best